kineticstoolkit/kineticstoolkit_doc/html/_sources/geometry_dimension_conventions.md

 ## Time-invariant coordinates

-Since most signals in Kinetics Toolkit as considered as a series, always ensure that the first dimension of any array is reserved to time, even for coordinates that do not vary in time.
+Always ensure that the first dimension of any array is reserved to time, even for coordinates that do not vary in time.
 For example, the vector $[1, 2, 3, 0]$ must be expressed as `[[1.0, 2.0, 3.0, 0.0]]` (note the double brackets).
 Expressing it as `[1.0, 2.0, 3.0, 0.0]` (single brackets) would mean a series of 4 floats instead of one time-invariant vector.

 :::{tip}
-A quick way to convert a constant array to a series is to use numpy's `newaxis`:
+A quick way to convert a constant array to a series is to use {{np_newaxis}}:

     one_vector = np.array([1.0, 2.0, 3.0, 0.0])
     series_of_one_vector = one_vector[np.newaxis]